sereenk/Projects/README.md

 liveness — Detects the presence of an audience in the recording.

 I analyzed the data to understand the users' musical inclinations.
 My analysis shows the users' top 10 tracks along with the album covers.
-I created a radar chart to see which features are the tracks more inclined to and a correlation graph to see the correlations between each of the audio features.
-I also created a scatterpolt to see the relationship between artists, popularity, energy, and instrumentalness.
+I created a radar chart to see the track inclinations and a correlation graph to see the correlations between each of the audio features.
+I also created a scatterplot to see the relationship between artists, popularity, energy, and instrumentalness.
 Here are some of the visualizations.

 <img width="771" alt="Screen Shot 2021-12-18 at 4 01 06 PM" src="https://user-images.githubusercontent.com/59630489/146658803-bb6b4207-4585-4161-bab4-15df51b01fd8.png">